Castle in Hagley Park

 Photograph of the mock castle in Hagley Hall park by Paul Brooker.

 The folly castle in the park of Hagley Hall is a Grade II* listed building and the largest building in Hagley Park.
 It was designed by Sanderson Miller for George Lyllelton in the middle of the 18th century to look like a small ruined medieval castle.

 Eighteenth century

-The building of the castle (and another folly called the rotunda), was started in 1747 while Sir Thomas Lyttelton was still alive (he died in 1751) so he was not opposed to the modernisation of his park with suitable fashionable ornamental follies, but the credit for its creation is usually given to his son and heir George Lyttelton (the future 1st Lord Lyttelton).
+The building of the castle (and another folly called the rotunda) was started in 1747 while Sir Thomas Lyttelton was still alive, but the credit for its creation is usually given to his son and heir George Lyttelton (the future 1st Lord Lyttelton).